paulscherrerinstitute/bsread_python/Readme.md

 generator.close_stream()
 ```

 *Note:* The types and order of the data needs to correspond to the sequence the channels are registered.
+Also if a lambda was registered with a channel this lambda will be ignored.

 # Installation